skrmaster/skrmaster/README.md

 ### The position of 👆 for me it's really realistic

 #### To be full stack engineer
-- font-end
+- font-end...
     > - 1.Design
     > - 2.Code level
-- back-end
+- back-end...
-- Operation and maintenance
+- Operation and maintenance...